 In grade 4, students spend significant blocks of time engaged in writing independently.
-Writing with a greater understanding of the writing process, fourth-graders are able to select a focus, an organizational structure, and a point of view based upon purpose, audience, and length of assignment.
+Now that they are more familiar with the writing process, fourth-graders are able to select a focus, an organizational structure, and a point of view.
+They will learn to base these choices upon the purpose of, audience for, and length of the assignment.
 Their writing takes on style and voice.
 Writing is assigned in all subject areas, and by the end of fourth grade, students should be able to write clearly and effectively including using complete paragraphs, transitional sentences, and a theme throughout the composition.
-Fourth grade students learn to write a five-paragraph essay and continue to expand upon their knowledge of grammar, spelling, and mechanics, as well as how to evaluate writing and conduct research.
+Fourth grade students learn how to write a five-paragraph essay and continue to expand upon their knowledge of grammar, spelling, and mechanics, as well as how to evaluate writing and conduct research.

 The following writing standards represent what states* typically specify as fourth grade benchmarks in writing proficiency:

 Fourth grade writing standards focus on the writing process as the primary tool to help children become independent writers.
 In Grade 4, students are taught to use each phase of the process as follows:

 - Prewriting: In Grade 4, students generate ideas for writing by using prewriting techniques, such as brainstorming, graphic organizers, notes, and logs.

 - Drafting: In fourth grade, students develop drafts by categorizing ideas, organizing them into paragraphs, and blending paragraphs within larger units of text.
 In the first paragraph, students establish a central idea with a topic sentence and spark interest through the use of quotations, questions, or descriptions.
 Subsequent paragraphs provide supporting detail that shows an understanding of facts and/or opinions.
 Compositions conclude with a paragraph that summarizes the points.